-An eligible course for Federal Loans at UEA is a degree-granting programme, such as BA, BSc, MA, MFA, MSc, MPhil or PhD, studied on at least a half-time basis.
+An eligible course for Federal Student Aid at UEA is a degree-granting programme, such as BA, BSc, MA, MFA, MSc, MPhil or PhD, studied on at least a half-time basis.

 We are currently not eligible to certify loans for students on the following programmes: